yetulaxman/htvs/production_codes/README.md

 ## Helper scripts for preprocessing of Enamine REAL DB on Mahti
 make sure to configure your scrondinger.hosts file.
+For localhost setting, tmdir must be set to scratch to avoid errors (fizzled-issue) in production environement.

 ### Test case: Run production code with 10M records on Mahti

 ```